The-Quantumist/the-quantumist/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 should have the property: $$U^{\dagger}U=I$$. $$U^{\dagger}$$ is the *adjoint* matrix of $$U$$ (also called *Hermitian transpose*), obtained by taking the transpose of $$U$$ and complex conjugating it.
-This constraint is called Hermiticity, and any matrix that satisfy it is a valid quantum gate!
+This constraint is called Hermiticity, and any matrix that satisfies it is a valid quantum gate!
 This means that there many non-trivial single bit quantum gates.

 For example a very important gate is the Hadamard gate: